-12) Futures: A future contract is an agreement between the buyer and the seller in which the stock of future delivery is transacted at a particular price.
+12) Futures: A futures contract is an agreement between the buyer and the seller in which the stock of future delivery is transacted at a particular price.

 For example, if you want to purchase a March future contract of XYZ Company then you have to do that at the current price available in the market.
 Let’s say that the March futures are trading at $100 per share.
-By the time the contract expires (last day of the contract in March month) the price of the stock may not be the same.
+By the time the contract expires (the last day of the contract in March month) the price of the stock may not be the same.
 It may be $95 or $110.
-Based on these price differences investors makes profits in the markets.
+Based on these price differences investors make profits in the markets.

 13) Options: It is a financial contract between the buyer and seller in which the buyer has the right to buy or sell a security at a particular price on or before a particular date.

 Options are of two types: Calls, and Puts.

 Call means the right to buy an asset at a price within a period of time.

 Put means the right to sell an asset at a price within a period of time.

 14) Portfolio: A Portfolio is a combination of various investment assets mixed and matched for gaining profits as per an investor’s goal.
 Items that are included in the portfolio can be shares, debentures, mutual funds etc.

 15) Depository: An entity that holds the securities and funds of depositors in an account.
 The two depositories in India are National Securities Depository Limited (NSDL) and Central Depository Services Limited (CDSL).

 16) Mutual Funds: An entity that collects money from investors and invests the same in various financial instruments like shares, bonds, debentures etc.